Our Services

 Helpful Resources

-The MCHC blood test measures how concentrated hemoglobin is inside red blood cells to help classify anemia; normal is 32 to 36 g/dL, low often points to iron deficiency or blood loss, and high is rarer and can reflect specific blood disorders or a lab artifact.
+The MCHC blood test measures the concentration of hemoglobin inside red blood cells and helps classify anemia.
+A normal MCHC ranges from 32 to 36 g/dL.
+Low MCHC often indicates iron deficiency anemia or chronic blood loss, while high MCHC is less common and may point to specific blood disorders like hereditary spherocytosis or reflect a lab artifact.

 The MCHC blood test is a simple but important part of a routine blood panel.
 It helps doctors understand how much hemoglobin is packed inside your red blood cells.
 Hemoglobin is the protein that carries oxygen from your lungs to the rest of your body.
 Without enough of it—or if it's too concentrated—your body may not get the oxygen it needs to function properly.